 - Suffolk Farmers Market – Trinity Park – 11th December 2021

 The second Trinity Park Christmas Market to feature on this list, and taking place a week after the first, is ‘The Christmas Suffolk Farmers Market’.
 The market will take place on Saturday 11th December 2021 and will offer a wide range of locally produced food, such as cheeses, pork, gins, freshly baked pies, bread and cakes, and much more food besides.
 You’ll easily be able to browse and buy a variety of handmade and homemade crafts, such as wrapping paper, candles and much more – perfect presents or accessories ready for the 25th December.

 - Heveningham Hall – Heveningham – 4th December 2021

-On the 4th December 2021, from 2 pm to 7pm, Heveningham Hall will come to life when it plays host to a multitude of different events.
-With many stalls on offer, offering a range of different foods and festive gifts, as well as Christmas Trees if you are in need of one of the day, and the chance to go visit Santa’s Grotto – so, make sure your Christmas lists are written out and finalised so they can be posted to Father Christmas.
+On the 4th December 2021, from 2pm to 7pm, Heveningham Hall will come to life when it plays host to a multitude of different events.
+There are many stalls on offer, with a range of different foods and festive gifts, as well as Christmas Trees if you are in need of one, and the chance to go visit Santa’s Grotto – so, make sure your Christmas lists are written out and finalised so they can be posted to Father Christmas.
 Furthermore, why not try Santa’s Fun Run to raise money for Wenhaston Primary School.
 For ages 15 and over, there is the 5km multi-terrain race, where you will be provided with your own Santa outfit for the race, and, for the younger ones, there is a 2km multi-terrain race for ‘Santa’s Little Helpers.’